Eaindra-Zh/college-recipes/README.md

-# college-recipes
+# proj6-college-recipes-HTML-CSS
 Recipes I have successfully recreated and cooked during my college days

-Skills I intended to finish demonstrating using HTML and CSS:
+Skills I wish to demonstrate using HTML & CSS:
 - Create a layout style that is suitable for web browsers.
-Sizing is not considered yet
+Sizing is not considered.
 - Have a rough outline of my recipes and organized them from the notes.
-- Successfully dropdown menus as well as image size and floats.
+- Have dropdown menus.
+- Image sizing and arranging float boxes.